cloudblue/connect-python-openapi-client/docs/guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``ConnectClient`` instance allows access to collections of resources using the :meth:`~cnct.client.fluent.ConnectClient.collection` method of the client:
+The ``ConnectClient`` instance allows access to collections of resources using the :meth:`~connect.client.fluent.ConnectClient.collection` method of the client:

 .. code-block:: python

     products = client.collection('products')

-The previous call to the :meth:`~cnct.client.fluent.ConnectClient.collection` method returns a :class:`~cnct.client.models.Collection` object that allows working with the resources that contain.
+The previous call to the :meth:`~connect.client.fluent.ConnectClient.collection` method returns a :class:`~connect.client.models.Collection` object that allows working with the resources that contain.

 Some collections of the CloudBlue Connect ReST API are grouped within a namespace.

-To access a namespace the client exposes the :meth:`~cnct.client.fluent.ConnectClient.ns` method:
+To access a namespace the client exposes the :meth:`~connect.client.fluent.ConnectClient.ns` method:

 .. code-block:: python